kerstin/twitterhacks/darktwitter/README.md

 Download the above [Custom.css](Custom.css) file and drop it into **Default > User Stylesheets** in your Chrome installation folder (on Mac, the full path to your Chrome file is YourUserName/Library/Application Support/Google/Chrome - I'd appreciate pointers on where it can be found on Windows).

 The changes should take effect immediately, no need to restart Chrome.

+(To get rid of #darktwitter again, just delete the Custom.css stylesheet from your User Stylesheets folder.)